Masala Papad Recipe- Quick & Easy [Step-By-Step Guide]

 Well, to be honest I would recommend my readers to consume the Moong Dal papad, since it is healthy compared to the Urad Dal papad.
 However, I would not recommend anyone to consume papad on a daily basis.

 Daily consuming papad can upset stomach or cause skin related issues like acne because of the oil contents in the papad.
 Consuming papad once or twice in a week is fine.

 I am so glad that you discovered my masala papad recipe.
 If you have tried this recipe at home, I want to hear from you.
 Did you and your friends enjoy it?
 Please let me know in the comments or on your favorite social media channel.

 Are you hosting any party at home and don’t know what to serve as starter?
 Well, don’t worry as masala papad will save your day.
 And now you also know that it is super easy to make.

-Do check out my other recipes on my blog.
+Do check out my other recipes on my recipe blog.
 You can thank me by sharing my recipes with your friends on social media channels like Facebook, Twitter, Instagram, or Pinterest.
 Also, subscribe to my recipe newsletter.
 In this way, you will get notified every time I post new recipes.